 What Happens When You Go to the Doctor for Anxiety?

 It is important to know what happens when you go to the doctor for anxiety.
 A primary care doctor will examine you and ask you to tell them more about why you are at the office.

-Oftentimes this informal chat, and the follow-up questions they will ask, is just as important in making an anxiety diagnosis as the physical exam in the visit.
+Oftentimes this informal chat, and the follow-up therapeutic questions they will ask, are just as important in making an anxiety diagnosis as the physical exam in the visit.
 In diagnosing anxiety, a primary care doctor is going to be looking for physiological symptoms of anxiety.
 They will also be listening for examples of worry and obsessive rumination – anything that’s of a more cognitive or emotional kind of expression of anxiety.

 This article is not meant to be an exhaustive summary of all anxiety symptoms.
 But here are some general example of types of anxiety symptoms:

 Physical anxiety symptoms.
 Examples include racing heart, excessive sweating, flushed or red face, irritable stomach or gastrointestinal symptoms, difficulty breathing, and crying.

 Panic disorder, which features panic attacks, often involves symptoms such as these.
 Panic attacks can feel like they are coming out of nowhere.
 But there are usually underlying issues that bring on the first panic attack.
 Often afterwards, because of the combination of fear and confusion, people mistakenly fear the panic attack itself.
 In such instances, they are likely to then try to avoid having it again, which in turn increases the likelihood of further panic attacks.